Interested in learning about the power of nonviolence? These are great resources to dive in!

 Chaiwat Satha-Anand, Professor of Political Science, Thammasat University, Thailand and Director of the Peace Information Center, Foundation for Democracy and Development Studies, is the 2012 winner of the El-Hibri Peace Education Prize.
 The prize recognizes Prof. Satha-Anand’s contribution to the field of Peace Education.
 His most notable work is titled, The Nonviolent Crescent: Eight Theses on Muslim Nonviolent Actions and can be found here.

-This link will take you to an awesome chart on films about nonviolence.
-The chart was designed by Mischa Gabowitsc, a sociologist and contemportary historian specializing in the study of protest and social movement in Russia as well as Soviet war memorials.
-Mischa originally designed the list while he was preparing for workshop.
-He continues to work on the graph and rest of his blog.
+Check out this awesome chart on films about nonviolence, designed by Mischa Gabowitsc, a sociologist and contemportary historian specializing in the study of protest and social movement in Russia as well as Soviet war memorials.
+Mischa originally designed the list while he was preparing for workshop, but he continues to work on the graph and rest of his blog.